10 Tips For Writing Great SEO Copy on Your Website

 10 – Don’t stuff your content with keywords

 In recent times the percentage of keyword density which Google will see as “stuffing” has been put to 3% which may not sound like a lot but it actually is.
+‘Keyword Stuffing’ is an industry term that denotes the action of overloading a webpage with repeats of the same keyword to manipulate the search engines.
+This is old hat SEO and is a big no no in the eyes of the Google overlords.
 Don’t rely heavily on your keywords to pack out your content.

 The relevance of the content is just as important as the keyword.
 So if your content is engaging and relevant; you can dot your keywords throughout.
 Allowing you to rank well without having to insert a keyword at the end of every sentence.